kristjanvalur/py-asynkit/README.md

 run.
 Once awaited, the exception **has been raised** on the target task.

-By ensuring that the target task runs immediately, it is possible to reason about task execution without having to rely on external syncronization primitives and the cooperation of the target task.
+By ensuring that the target task runs immediately, it is possible to reason about task execution without having to rely on external synchronization primitives and the cooperation of the target task.
 An interrupt is never _pending_ on the task (as a _cancellation_ can be) and therefore it cannot cause collisions with other interrupts.